 If you’re looking at doing it all yourself, you can advertise on social media, local paper, or community notice boards.
 You can also list your property on home search sites; you usually need a real estate agent.
 This means a broader range of people see you, but there is a fee.
 It depends on what you’re happy to pay for in the process!

-With these tips to prepare for rental success, you’ll hopefully be feeling more confident about what it is you need to do to start your journey – repair and upgrade your property, ensure you comply with all necessary rules and regulations, and start marketing your available home to those searching for one.
+With these tips to prepare for rental success, you’ll hopefully feel more confident about what you need to do to start your journey—repair and upgrade your property, ensure you comply with all necessary rules and regulations, and start marketing your available home to those searching for one.